Harley-Davidson cuts shipments forecast; shares skid

 Harley said its share in the U.S. big-bike market fell to 48.5 percent from 49.5 percent a year earlier.

-Harley said it now expects 2017 operating margin to be down about 1 percentage point.
+The company now expects 2017 operating margin to be down about 1 percentage point.
 It had previously forecast operating margin to be in line with 2016.

 Revenue per motorcycle rose about $437 to $15,530 in the quarter, but revenue from motorcycles and related products fell about 5.6 percent to $1.58 billion.